-Registration for the Spring 2018 season is open.
+Registration for the Spring 2018 season continues.
+Discounted fees end January 31!
 Check out the FAQs for common questions and answers.
 Click here to register for the spring season.
 We are also seeking volunteers, not only to manage and coach but for other league activities such as umpiring.
 Click here to register as a volunteer.
-If you are interested in managing a team, you MUST register by January 15.
-Interviews for the player pitch levels will begin shortly thereafter.
+Player pitch manager positions have been selected.
+MP and lower positions are still available, needed:

 See Age Determination article below to determine your child’s baseball age for this spring season.

-Challenger Baseball registration should be opening soon – actually register with Chantilly Little League.
-Check out our Challenger page for all the details and check back here on when registration opens for Challenger.
+Challenger Baseball registration is open – actually register with Chantilly Little League.
+Check out our Challenger page for all the details.

 SYA offers scholarships to those players who qualify and are in kindergarten or above grades.
 Please review the Scholarship Request Form for qualifications.

 If you registered but did not pay, you do have the opportunity to go back online and make payment here.
 Otherwise, payments can be mailed to SYA Little League, PO Box 471, Centreville, VA 20122.

 One of the primary goals of SYA is to ensure the safety of all of our players during practices and games.
 As such, beginning this season, and going forward, we are now requiring that parents, players and coaches complete an online concussion safety and training program annually.